chetx27/qr_codecreator/README.md

 ### License

-This project is for educational purposes.# qr_codecreator
+This project is for educational purposes.